rkoktan/scanopy/README.md

 ### 1. 🚀 Start the Server

 **Note**: The default docker compose includes a daemon which assumes your default Docker bridge network is `172.17.0.1`.
 If this is not the case, update the address in the `NETVISOR_INTEGRATED_DAEMON_URL` environment variable.
-If you are running in an LXC environment, you may need to change the `NETVISOR_INTEGRATED_DAEMON_URL` to `172.31.0.1`.

 ```bash
 curl -O https://raw.githubusercontent.com/mayanayza/netvisor/refs/heads/main/docker-compose.yml && docker compose up -d